AmoghJohri/Gold-Coins/README.md

 2. number of coins = 2
     - Compare the coins.
 (No case possible where they are equal)

-    - Array formed contains 1 coin, which is proved by the above case.
+    - New array formed contains 1 coin, which can be dealt by the above case.

     - Comparisons required = 1 <= *n - B(n)* = 2 - 1 = 1